-HCC Adult Care Services Three Year Plan 2018-2021

-HCC 15 Year Direction for Adult Social Care
+HCC Adult Care Services Plan 2021-2025 HCC 15 Year Direction for Adult Social Care

-HCC Health and Community Services is responsible for adult social care.
-HCS provides support and care to older people, people with learning disabilities, physical disabilities or sensory needs, and other adults who are vulnerable and would have difficulty living independently on their own.
-HCS also supports people with mental health issues through contracts with Hertfordshire Partnership NHS Foundation Trust which operates integrated health and social care services.

-HCS aims to provide an appropriate level of flexicare and support services in Stevenage, both private and publicly funded.
+- 10.41 HCC Adult Care Services is responsible for adult social care.
+ACS provides support and care to older people, people with learning disabilities, physical disabilities or sensory needs, and other adults who are vulnerable and would have difficulty living independently on their own.
+HCS also supports people with mental health issues through contracts with Hertfordshire Partnership NHS Foundation Trust which operates integrated health and social care services. - 10.42 HCS aims to provide an appropriate level of housing with care and support services in Stevenage, both private and publicly funded.
 The Accommodation Solutions Team board covering Stevenage and North Hertfordshire assists organisations in forward planning.